bobleesj/scikit-package/doc/source/tutorials/level-4-tutorial.rst

 .. note::

-    Make sure you check out the best practices and Billinge group's guidelines for communications and examples in the FAQ section :ref:`here<frequently-asked-questions>`.
+    Make sure you check out the best practices and Billinge group's guidelines for communications and examples in :ref:`frequently-asked-questions`.

 Once you are ready to release your package to the wider world, let's proceed to :ref:`level-5-tutorial` where you will learn to release your package to PyPI and conda-forge so that your package can be installed by anyone in the world.